FreeDatesApp/.github/profile/README.md

 💡 **Join us if you want to:**

 ✅ **Lead & grow a real product team**
-✅ **Build your name as a startup founder or early employee**
+✅ **Build your name as a startup early employee**
 ✅ **Design real-time scoring systems and gamified social models**
-✅ **Experiment with AI trust mechanisms and ethical social design**
+✅ **Experiment with AI trust mechanisms and ethical social design** ✅ **Build App that will be loved by millions**

 ### 📌 Be ready to commit:
-- 3 meetings/week
+- 3 meetings/week (11am Melbourne time daily)
 - Discord availability
 - Team mentoring & code reviews
-- Working on core product logic (React, Firebase, LLMs)
+- Working on core product logic (Flutter, Firebase, NodeJS)

 ---